What Is Brainwave Entrainment?

 So to get rid of stress, we have to go into the slower, deeper brain activity states.
 And that’s not easy.
 As anyone who has tried meditation will tell you, it’s almost impossible to focus on the breath while you have drama and worries on your mind.
 And if you manage to get into the meditative state, it’s hard to stay there.

 Again – drama, worries, and add to that the discomfort of sitting in the lotus position… this is why so many people get turned off by the thought of meditating.
 It’s hard!
 But then again, the benefits are outstanding.
 Hmm… dilemma…

 How does brainwave entrainment work?
 Consistent, precisely engineered audio frequencies in the form of binaural beats cause the brain’s frequencies to match the stimulus.
 Your brain perceives two beats with slightly different frequencies (which are inaudible to the ear) through your headphones.
 It takes the difference between the two and matches its own frequency to it.
 This is called the ‘frequency following’ response.

 In a sense, it’s is nothing new – just like the beats at a club, ancient civilizations used the hypnotic effects of rhythmic drumming and chanting to elicit a trance-like state.
 Brainwave entrainment uses frequencies that are the same as the ones naturally produced in the brain during meditation.

 Brainwave entrainment is the leader, the brain is the follower.
-Or, DJ and dancer, drummer and trancer (no, these are not Santa’s reindeer…)
+Like the DJ and the dancer or the drummer and the trancer.
+(No, these are not Santa’s reindeer.)

 Once you’re in meditation with brainwave entrainment, you stay there until the track ends.
 It’s hard to stay in meditation with traditional practice.
 Brainwave entrainment does that work for you.
 You just focus on what you want – to bliss out, relax, do some personal growth work, listen to your mind, whatever is meaningful to you.